apache/incubator-hivemall/docs/gitbook/ft_engineering/quantify.md

 `quantified_features` is useful for transforming values of non-number columns to indexed numbers.

-*Note: The feature is supported Hivemall v0.4 or later.*
+*Note: The feature is supported from Hivemall v0.4 or later.*

 ```sql
 desc train;